QuickQuasar/QuickQuasar/QQDocs/QQDoc_qqElec103FileIOPin_(2023-01-10).md

 Rather than starting from scratch, this app builds on qqElec101Base by copying it and making changes:

-1. Note: Using the D: drive for this series of developments
+- 1. Note: Using the D: drive for this series of developments
-2. Go to parent directory D:\All\_Prog2\_QuickQuasar\QQv2\_Electron for Electron apps
+- 2. Go to parent directory D:\All\_Prog2\_QuickQuasar\QQv2\_Electron for Electron apps
-3. Copy qqElec101Base to: qqElec103FileIOPin (do not copy Node\_Modules)
+- 3. Copy qqElec101Base to: qqElec103FileIOPin (do not copy Node\_Modules)
-4. Revise with new program identification
+- 4. Revise with new program identification
-  1. Description: Quick Quasar Electron app implementing local file IO with Pinia
+-- a.
+Description: Quick Quasar Electron app implementing local file IO with Pinia -- b. vue
-  2. vue
-  3. vue
+-- c. vue
-  4. vue
+-- d. vue
-  5. …
+-- e. …
 5. Run npm install
 6. Execute with: yarn quasar dev -m electron
 7. NOTE for first GitHub: Rather than cophy to D: Github at the outset, go ahead and deveop the app and get it running on the D:\QuickQuasar folder.
 Once working, copy over (all including NM folder or not?) to Github…